Last Updated on May 1, 2023

 For this recipe, simply soak the nori (seaweed) in warm water.
 When it is soft, slice it into thin pieces.
 Saute garlic and onion, and if you like, add some protein like chicken, beef, pork, or even tofu.

 When your protein is cooked, add your sliced seaweed and some soy sauce, and cook for another two minutes.
-Add water and bring to a boil for 10-15 more minutes, then season with salt and pepper.
+Add cups of water and bring to a boil for 10-15 more minutes, then season with salt and pepper.

 Tomato Soup for Pregnancy